masonl93/Riddles/README.md

 # Twitter-Riddles
-Random solutions to probability related riddles from (mostly) Twitter
+Solutions to random probability related riddles from (mostly) Twitter